 Your pain is real, so get the best.
-Get Bretz & Young – Kansas car accident lawyers
+Get Bretz Injury Law – Kansas car accident lawyers

 Car accidents often cause serious injuries which result in pain and suffering.
 And when that happens, it’s critical that you take strong legal action to protect your rights.
 Otherwise, you might not get the compensation you need and deserve for your pain and suffering after your car accident.

-Our experienced, Kansas car accident lawyers at Bretz & Young can help you every step of the way.
+Our experienced, lawyers at Bretz Injury Law can help you every step of the way.
 We know how the legal system works in Kansas when it comes to car accidents.
 And we know what evidence is important, especially in cases involving pain and suffering.
 That’s why so many people turn to us after their serious car accident.

 Case results matter when it comes to car accidents.
-And we have the results to prove it – hundreds of millions of dollars secured for injury victims and their families, including $30 million for a client whose previous attorney rejected their case.
-When you need the best, get Bretz & Young.
+And we have the results to prove it – hundreds of millions of dollars secured for injury victims and their families, including $53 million for clients whose previous attorneys rejected or dropped their cases.
+When you need the best, get Bretz Injury Law.
 We’re focused on winning your case.

 What is pain and suffering in terms of car accidents?